jackdoe/baxx/README.md

 is executed at within X+5 seconds per node(), and if not they send slack message

-The who watches the watchers then sends notifications (both watchers send notifications on their own, so i receive the notification twice but that is ok)
+The 'who watches the watchers' then sends notifications (both watchers send notifications on their own, so i receive the notification twice but that is ok)